Concentrated vs Diversified Portfolio: Pros and Cons

 Higher volatility and potential for permanent loss is the primary risk.
 A concentrated position in a single stock that suffers permanent decline can devastate an investment portfolio.
 Even skilled investors make mistakes, and concentration magnifies those errors.
 This higher volatility makes concentrated portfolios unsuitable for investors with low risk tolerance.

 A single adverse event can cause severe damage.
-Management fraud, industry disruption, or regulatory changes can impair even the best companies.
+Management fraud, industry change, or regulatory changes can impair even the best companies.
 Concentrated stock positions provide no protection against these company-specific risks.
 Diversified portfolios spread this risk across many holdings, limiting the damage from any single event.

 Emotional pressure increases with concentration.
 Watching a large portion of your investment portfolio decline tests conviction severely.
 Many investors who attempt concentration investing sell at the worst time because they cannot tolerate the higher volatility.
 This behavioral risk undermines the potential benefits of the management strategy.